 The type of grill you want depends on the amount of space you need.
 Do you prefer large cuts of meat like pulled pork, smoky ribs or brisket?
 If yes, you’re probably looking for a charcoal grill.
-Some prefer to smoke meats in the ‘low and slow’ style.
-A two-zone cooking feature is ideal for such people.
+Some prefer to smoke meats “low and slow” — a two-zone cooking feature is ideal for this approach.

-Two-zone cooking is an essential feature in the use of grills that’s independent of the fuel or grill type.
-As the name suggests, it entails the idea of having two separate cooking zones with different temperature treatments to better control grilling.
-This helps you prevent the meat from burning or drying out.
+Two-zone cooking is independent of the fuel or grill type — two separate zones with different temperature treatments to better control grilling.
+This helps to prevent the meat from burning or drying out.

-Weather isn’t a serious consideration if you reside somewhere with moderate temperatures and decent conditions.
+Weather isn’t a serious consideration if you reside somewhere with a moderate climate.
 However, if your area is characterized by extremely low temperatures and snowy conditions, proper insulation must be a priority while making your purchase decision.

 Selecting a grill that’s not up to the mark would not only cause insulation issues but also eat up a lot of fuel to compensate for this.
 Additionally, the overall body structure of the grill should be made using tough materials to cope up with extreme temperatures and avoid rusting.

-Small grills are manageable if you’re cooking for you and your partner.
-However, if your grill can’t accommodate a bunch of friends or relatives who enjoy barbecuing, people might have to wait for a long time before they get to eat.
-If you like to engage in regular entertainment and hold a lot of functions and parties, you’ll need a grill big enough to serve that crowd of people.
+Small grills are manageable if you’re cooking for one or two people.
+However, if you like to engage in regular entertainment and hold a lot of functions and parties, you’ll need a grill big enough to serve the crowd.